rod-laycock/LowCostDistributedBackup/README.md

 # Introduction
+Online backup solutions are not your own, they are owned by the company you sign up with and if they loose your valuable photos of your children; well it's not in their interst, but then again it's not their loss either.

-The idea behind this is to create a solution which performs the following:
+The idea behind this project is to create a distributed solution which, in which you can set up a server locally to back things up too.
+You then get one or more friends to do the same and link the servers into a collection of nodes to perform offsite replicas of your data which allow the following:

 - Backup/File Store
   - Local backup for all devices in my house (phone, laptop, tablet, desktop) for all users.